apache/mynewt-site/docs/os/tutorials/tasks_lesson.md

 In the second case where the `main` task has a higher priority, `work_task` runs and executes “work” when the `main` task sleeps, saving us idle time compared to the first case.

-**Note:** Defining the same priority for two tasks leads to somewhat undefined behavior and should be avoided.
+**Note:** Defining the same priority for two tasks fires an assert in os_task_init() and must be avoided.
+Priority 127 is reserved for main task, 255 for idle task.